 All monetary assets and liabilities in foreign currencies are translated into Pak Rupees at exchange rates prevailing at the reporting date.
 Transactions in foreign currencies are translated into Pak Rupees at exchange rates prevailing at the dates of the transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year end exchange rates of monetary assets and liabilities denominated in foreign currencies are charged or credited to statement of profit or loss.
 Non-monetary assets and liabilities that are measured in terms of historical cost in a foreign currency are translated into Pak Rupees at exchange rates prevailing at the date of transaction.
-Non-monetary assets and liabilities denominated in foreign currency assets and prevailing at the date of transaction.
-Non-monetary assets and liabilities denominated into Pak Rupees at exchange rates prevailing at the date of transaction.
-Non-monetary assets and liabilities denominated into Pak Rupees at exchange rates prevailing at the date of transaction.
-Non-monetary assets and liabilities denominated into Pak Rupees at exchange rates prevailing at the date of transaction.
-Non-monetary assets and liabilities denominated into Pak Rupees at exchange rates prevailing at the date of transaction.
-Non-monetary assets and liabilities denominated into Pak Rupees at exchange rates prevailing at the date of transaction.
-Non-monetary assets and liabilities denominated into Pak Rupees at exchange rates prevailing at the date when fair values are determined.
+Non-monetary assets and liabilities denominated in foreign currency that are stated at fair value are translated into Pak Rupees at exchange rates prevailing at the date when fair values are determined.